 The officers of NCSS, Inc. shall include the following:

 a.)
 President – When invited by adjoining or nearby state surveying societies, the President will be reimbursed for travel to other state conventions.
 In the event that the President cannot attend, another officer will be asked to take his or her place and travel will be paid from the President’s expense item.
 Travel and registration fees will be paid for attending the ACSM Annual (spring) Meeting.

 b.)
 President Elect

 e.)
 Past President

 The aforementioned officers shall receive reimbursement equal to the actual costs for lodging and mileage.
-Lodging shall be reimbursed at a rate set by the event hotel or property for NCSS members for one night’s stay while attending Board meetings and up to two nights stay while attending the NCSS Convention.
+Lodging shall be reimbursed at a rate set by the event hotel or property for NCSS members for one night’s stay while attending Board meetings and up to two nights stay while attending the NCSS Conference.
 Mileage shall be reimbursed at the maximum allowable rate set by the IRS for travel to and from Board of Directors’ meetings.
 Officers should be prepared to submit both verbal and written reports as further documentation of their travel.

 a.)
 Air transportation for authorized business travel shall be arranged at the lowest available airfare.

 b.)
 Automobile – at a rate set by the NCSS Board of Directors not to exceed the current IRS rate per mile based on mileage driven and not to exceed the cost of the lowest available airfare.